 The amount of fuel that a plane uses depends on the type of fuel it takes, the size of the plane and its ‘s fuel tank, as well as its range and efficiency.

 If we take one of the most passenger jets in the world, the Boeing 747, we know that it burns through approximately 1 gallon of fuel (about 4 liters) every second, or 5 gallons of fuel per mile.

 This means that over the course of a 10-hour flight, such as from London to California, a Boeing 747 will burn 36,000 gallons (150,000 liters) of fuel.

 Smaller planes inevitably have smaller fuel tanks than larger planes like commercial airliners.

 If we take one of the most popular small planes ever built, the Cessna 172, we know that it has two tanks with a capacity of 21.5 gallons per tank and burns through approximately 6-7 gallons of fuel per hour.

-How Much Does It Cost to Fuel an Airplane?
+How Much It Costs to Fuel an Airplane